abitravers1989/CV/README.md

 I was drawn to software development while working on a commercial graduate scheme at UKPower Networks.
 I wanted to write software to make me more efficient and effective as a commercial dispute project manager, removing human error when working with large data sets.

 I found my love for crafting technology products while working as a growth hacker (marketing) for tech start-ups.
 I want to explore the technologies I used to see how I could improve and develop them.
+I created my own website at weekends, sparking my passion for the web: http://lebrunblack.com/.

 I have repeatedly demonstrated my ability to teach myself new skills and then excel in adapting them to any situation.
 I taught myself online growth marketing which enabled me to turn around a failing tech start-up.